 - Lampshaded: The history teacher in Sally and Friends teaches her students about black civil rights leaders.
-None of the students can relate and end up falling asleep.
+None of the students can relate and they all fall asleep.

-- Defied: The series is about accepting differences, such as race.
+- Defied: The series is about accepting differences, racial and otherwise.

 - Discussed: "Why are we so...white?"

-- Conversed: "God, don't you hate how these sitcoms always have a cast that's either all white or all black?
-Maybe that made sense in the '60s, but today it's just ridiculous!"
+- Conversed: "Don't you hate how these sitcoms always have a cast that's either all white or all black?
+Maybe that made sense in The Sixties, but today it's just ridiculous!"

-- Deconstructed: An American town becomes very concerned about their lack of diversity.
-Turns out it was set up during the segregation days and never blended.
+- Deconstructed: A group of American townspeople become very concerned about their hometown's lack of diversity.
+The town was actually set up during the segregation days and never blended.

-- Reconstructed: But the state they live in is 99% white, so a lack of minorities is not unusual.
-They get on with their lives in their middle class white suburb.
+- Reconstructed: But as they live in a very white state — (any one of) Idaho, Utah, Vermont, Montana, Maine, North Dakota, New Hampshire — a lack of minorities is not unusual.
+They get on with their lives in their middle-class white suburb.